WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Flowers are streamlined elegance.

-Notice that the four straight styles surrounded by the numerous stamens (with their yellow anther sacs) both protrude beyond the sepals and petals.
+Notice that both the four straight styles and the surrounding numerous stamens (with their yellow anther sacs) protrude beyond the sepals and petals.

 Range map © John Kartesz,